fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 Let's  make some end to end tests for our note application.

 <!-- Aloitetaan asentamalla Cypress <i>frontendin</i> kehitysaikaiseksi riippuvuudeksi -->
-We begin by installing Cypress to <i>the frontend</i> as development debendency
+We begin by installing Cypress to <i>the frontend</i> as development dependency

 ```js
 npm install --save-dev cypress